 - c) Chatham Island (128):

-It appears that that this site stopped recording 15 February 2016.
-No organisation is known to be responsible for maintaining this station.
+- This site stopped recording 15 February 2016 when wharf redevelopment commenced.
+No organisation has been found to re-instate this station.

 - d) Scott Base (134):

 The entire dataset up to the start of 2007 was quality-assured by PSMSL after receipt of data from NIWA and also submitted to UHSLC.
-Subsequent data for calendar years 2007 to 2010 have been provided to PSMSL by NIWA.
+Subsequent data for calendar years 2007 to 2010 have been provided to PSMSL, while quality-assurance of the next batch up to 2018 is being undertaken by NIWA.